Small Businesses and Their Impact on the Economy

 How Small Businesses Affect the U.S. Economy

-Small businesses are critical to U.S. economic growth.
-Why?
-They contribute 65 percent of all new jobs.
+Small businesses are critical to U.S. economic growth since they contribute 65 percent of all new jobs.
 Without small businesses, the economy won't grow.

 The vast majority of companies in the U.S. are very small businesses.
 In fact, 96 percent have 50 or fewer employees.
 That's 5.8 million out of 6 million total companies.
 Yet, they employ just about 34 million workers.
 (Source: Healthcare.gov)